-TTO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANG GE ACT OF For t he quarterly period ended March 31, , 2022 OR ☐ TRANSITION REPORT PURSUANT TO 1934 THE SECURITIES EXCHANGE ACT OF F or the transition period from to Commission file number 001-33497 nicus Therapeutics, I Delaware (Exact Name of Registrant as Specified in its ⊃narter) 71-0869350 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification Number) • • • • • • • • • • • • • • • • • • • • , 3675 Market Street, Philadelphia, PA 19104 (Address of Principal Executive Offices) (Zip Code) (215) 921-7600 (Regi strant's Telephone Number, Including Area Code) Commit : L - A Title of each class ties registered pursuant to Section 12(b) of t Trading Symbol(s) Name of each exchange on which reg rictored Common Stock, par value \$0.01 per share FOLD NASDAQ Global Market gistereu Common Stock, par value \$0.01 per share FOLD NASDAQ Global Malket Indicate by check mark whether the registrant (1) has filed preceding 12 months (or for such shorter period that the registran Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (or for ž ž · of Regulation S-T Indicate by check mark whether the registrant is a large accepany.
-See the definitions of "large accelerated filer," "accelerated filer," accelerated filer, whether the registrant is a large accelerated filer.
-The registrant is a large accelerated filer accelerated filer accelerated filer.
-The registrant is a large accelerated filer accelerated filer accelerated filer.
-The registrant is a large accelerated filer accelerated filer accelerated filer accelerated filer.
-The registrant is a large accelerated filer Large accelerated filer Accelerated filer Non-accelerated filer $\Box$ : Smaller reporting company ] Emerging growth company If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13(a) • xtended transition period for complying with a ny new or revised Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Exchar nge Act).
-Yes □ No ⊠ The number of shares outstanding of the registrant's common stock, \$0.01 par value per share, as of Apri l 27, 2022 was 280,162,619 shares.
+□ QUARTERLY REPORT PURSUANT 1934 T TO SECTION 13 OR 15(d) C OF THE SECURITIES EXC HANGE ACT OF For the quarterly period ended June 30, 2022 OR ☐ TRANSITION REPORT PURSUANT T 1934 O SECTION 13 OR 15(d) OF T THE SECURITIES EXCHA NGE ACT OF F For the transition period from to Commission file number 001-33497 An nicus Therapeutics, I nc.
+Name of Registrant as Specified in Its ( Delaware Traine of Registrate as opecifica in its 71-0869350 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification Number) 3675 Market Street, Philadelphia, PA 19104 (Address of Principal Executive Offices) (Zip Code) (215) 921-7600 (Regi istrant's Telephone Number, Including Area Code) Securi ties registered pursuant to Section 12(b) of t he Act Title of each class Trading Symbol(s) Name of each exchange on w vhich registered Common Stock, par value \$0.01 per share FOLD NASDAQ Global N Indicate by check mark whether the registrant (1) has filed preceding 12 months (or for such shorter period that the registran Yes ⊠ No □ at was required to file such reports), and (2) has been subject to such filing requirem nents for the past 90 days.
+Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (or for • Indicate by check mark whether the registrant is a large acce- company.
+See the definitions of "large accelerated filer," "accelera- Large accelerated filer $lacktriangle$ Accelerated filer Non-accelerated filer \Box 9 Smaller reporting company ] Emerging growth company If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13(a) xtended transition period for complying g with any new or revised Indicate by check mark whether the registrant is a shell comp oany (as defined in Rule 12b-2 of the Exchar nge Act).
+Yes □ No ⊠